kumu/docs/guides/organizations.md

 If you would like to convert your personal account to an organization account, please email [support@kumu.io](mailto:support@kumu.io).

 If you would like to transfer a project to an organization account, [see more info here](/faq/how-do-i-transfer-a-project.html).

+## Branding

+When you sign up for an organization account, you can tweak Kumu's branding to be more aligned with your organization's brand.
+Currently, you can:

+- Upload a logo to use on the project loading screen
+- Upload a logo to use as a watermark on [embedded maps](/guides/share-and-embed.html)

+To manage your branding settings, go to your [organization's dashboard](/overview/dashboard.html#organization-dashboard) and scroll down to the **Branding** section.

 <span class="edit-link"><a href="https://github.com/kumu/docs/blob/master/guides/organizations.md" target="_blank"><i class="fa fa-github"></i> edit this page</a></span>